khadijapaderwala/software-development-group-project-team-vivaldi/README.md

 The type 1 diabetes GWAS data was obtained from https://www.ebi.ac.uk/gwas/efotraits/MONDO_0005147.

 ### SNP Measures of Functional Impact
+The CADD scores which highlight functional impact of the SNPS were obtained from SNPnexus https://www.snp-nexus.org/v4/.

 ### Gene Functional Terms